Donald and Martha DeWees Nursing Simulation and Collaboration Hub

 Exercise Science Laboratories

 The lower level of the building also features two state-of-the-art exercise science laboratories for prescription and research learning.
-Exercise science program students will have the opportunity to work in both Hastad Hall and Ganfield Gymnasium laboratories while testing athletes and performing research.
-Between the facilities, students will work with the following pieces of equipment:
+Exercise science program students work in both Hastad Hall and Ganfield Gymnasium laboratories while testing athletes and performing research.
+Between the facilities, students utilize the following pieces of equipment:

 - Pasco force plates (2)

 - Kistler force plates (3)

 - Matrix full squat racks with Olympic lifting platforms (2)